 Frequently Asked Questions about the New Device Registration and Listing Requirements

-This list of FAQs is being provided to assist medical device establishments with understanding the new requirements and responsibilities for registration and listing that will become effective October 1, 2012.
-Please refer to FDA’s August 2nd letter to medical device establishments for further detail.
+This list of FAQs is being provided to assist medical device establishments with understanding the new requirements and their responsibilities for registration and listing that became effective October 1, 2012.

-1. What are the changes to device registration and listing requirements, effective Oct.
-1, 2012?
+1. What changes to device registration and listing requirements became effective on October 1, 2012?

 The changes are: